samet-inanan/samet-inanan/README.md

 - 👋 Hi, I’m @samet-inanan
-- 👀 I’m interested in JavaScript, HTML, CSS, Bootstrap and other web programming languages.
+- 👀 I’m interested in HTML, CSS, Bootstrap, JavaScript & ASP.NET and other web programming languages.
+Except this i'm working on Cyber Security.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 Also I’m currently working on BİTES Defence & Aerospace Company as a Software Support Specialist.
 - 💞️ I’m looking to collaborate on Web Programming.
 - 📫 How to reach me a.samet.inanan1@outlook.com